-In a perfect situation, a client would provide all content in a page-by-page organized fashion at the beginning of a project, thus giving a developer something to design.
-Otherwise, a developer may charge an additional premium to provide written content.
+In a perfect situation, a client would send over all organized content in a page-by-page fashion at the beginning of a project, thus giving a developer something to design.
+Otherwise, a developer may charge a premium to provide written content.

 CONTENT AND DESIGN